mirkomutic/SalesforceOcr/README.md

 2. Deploy the components to your Salesforce org using a deployment tool like Salesforce CLI.

 ## Usage
 1. **File Upload**: Navigate to the component in your Salesforce org, and use the file input to upload an image or PDF.
+You can add them to any Record Page (or other targets if you configure the LWC accordingly).
 2. **OCR Processing**: The uploaded file is processed, and the extracted text is displayed in real-time.

 ## Configuration